 To defray expenses, artists and galleries alike seek out sponsors and benefactors.
 But, too few people seek out grants.
 GrantWatch.com has over 500 grants listed for people in the arts.
 Just in the state of Florida alone, we have 197 grants listed (at the time of this article).
 Grant amounts are as little as $250 to as high as $50,000 or more.

 Take a look at these Florida grants for arts and culture:

-- Grants to USA Nonprofits and Artists to Support Live Public Performances
+- Nonprofits and Artists can apply for grants to Support Live Public Performances

-- Grants of up to $50,000 to USA and Territories independent producers and production companies to fund the production and post-production of non-fiction programs about indigenous Pacific Islanders.
+- Independent producers and production companies can apply for up to $50,000 to fund non-fiction programs about indigenous Pacific Islanders.

-- Grants to Florida Nonprofits, Agencies, and Businesses to Promote Tourism in Miami-Dade County
+- Florida Nonprofits, Agencies, and Businesses can apply for grants to Promote Tourism in Miami-Dade County

-- Grants to USA and Territories individual artists and artist collaborators for creative artistic endeavors across the arts disciplines.
+- Grants are available to individual artists and artist collaborators for creative artistic endeavors across the arts disciplines.

-- Grants to USA, Canada, or International Artists to Support Professional Development in Visual Arts
+- USA, Canada, or International Artists can apply for grants to Support Professional Development in Visual Arts